 It meets regularly each half term to develop and monitor the strategic direction of the school.
 The bulk of its work is carried out by two committees, the Resources Committee and the Performance and Standards Committee.
 For part of its work The Green Leek Resources Committee is divided into two sub- committees who focus particularly on the specific issues linked to each school in the federation.

-Sue Patterson - Head Teacher - Ex Officio member, Resources and Performance and Standards Committees
+Andrew Morris - Head Teacher - Ex Officio member, Resources and Performance and Standards Committees

 Observing children grow and develop into caring, confident, responsible young people with a love for learning has been a real privilege.
 Ensuring each child recognises and nurtures their unique parcel of talents is integral to my educational philosophy and underpins the values foundation of our schools and federation.
 I am passionate about providing a broad and balanced curriculum within the school day and enriching experiences beyond the school day, in order to enable each child to progress as quickly as they are able to, as slowly as they need to and to become the best that they can be.

 Both schools in our federation have many strengths, dedicated staff teams and support from our churches and communities.
 I look forward to building on this foundation as the Head of the Federation as we move forward together.